Working in partnership with Lotofale’ia Tongan Methodist Church of Mangere

-In 1991, it was the intention of Lotofale’ia Tongan Methodist Church of Mangere (TMCM) to address key social issues facing members of its congregation.
+Lotofale’ia Tongan Methodist Church of Mangere (TMCM) had a dream to address social issues facing their congregation that spans decades.

 Construction of the dwellings commenced in January 2013 and was completed by the end of December 2013.
-In total 22 houses were built: 14 x 3 bedroom, 3 x 4 bedroom and 5 x 5 bedroom houses.
+In total 22 houses were built compromising 14 three-bedroom, 3 four-bedroom and 5 five-bedroom houses.

-In August 2013 a young Tongan family moved from an overcrowded home they shared with relatives into their brand new home within the Matanikolo Housing Project.
-It was a double celebration, just weeks later, they welcomed a new baby to their family and into their home.
+In August 2013 a young Tongan family moved from overcrowded accommodation they shared with relatives into their brand-new home within the Matanikolo Housing Project.
+It was a double celebration as just weeks later they welcomed a new baby to their family.

 Previously the family lived with the wife’s parents, grandparents, her brother and his wife and two children; totalling 12 people in a crowded house in Mangere.